 Program Development Study Groups

 The S.C.
-Sea Grant Consortium (Consortium) funds students and their faculty mentors to join forces with Sea Grant Program Specialists to form research-student-specialist Study Groups.
-These groups conduct and complete integrated research and extension projects based on identified priorities.
+Sea Grant Consortium (Consortium) funds students and their faculty mentors to collaborate with Sea Grant Program Specialists to form research-student-specialist Study Groups.
+These groups conduct integrated research and extension projects based on identified priorities.